deeputech/deeputech.github.io/_posts/2019-07-30-functional-programming-in-java-for-beginners.md

 This is just an introduction for those who are trying to apply some functional programming techniques in Java.
 There are lot more that can be done in Java and Java 8 added a lot of API to make it easy to do functional programming in Java, like the stream API, Optional interface, functional interfaces and so on.
 As I said earlier functional programming is not a silver bullet but it offers a lot of useful techniques for more understandable, maintainable and testable code.
 It can co-exist perfectly well with imperative and object-oriented programming styles.
 In fact, we all should be using the best of everything.

-Here is a video of from a meetup I presented covering this content.
+Here is a video from a meetup, I presented, covering this content.

 {% youtube 5dBw4madIpo %}